R0main123/sign-language-recognition/README.md

 # Sign language Recognition

-This repository was my first ever AI project.
-It was initially a school project but I was so interested that I added improvments.
+This repository is my first ever AI project, so please be kind :D. It was initially a school project but I was so interested that I added improvments.
 ## The project
 The project consists in the training of a neural network for sign-language recognition.
 It contains a python file that runs the webcam and performs a live-recognition of sign language.
 ## Live recognition